NextCell Pharma AB

-NextCell plans to apply for clinical trial of its candidate drug ProTrans™ in 2017.
-While preparing for clinical trials, the company intends to conduct preclinical activities relating to kidney transplantation projects.
-Initially, the planned clinical study is expected to encompass small groups of diabetes patients with a safety assessment as the primary endpoint.
+NextCell applied and started a clinical trial of its candidate drug ProTrans™ in late 2017.
+The clinical study encompasses small groups of diabetes patients with a safety assessment as the primary endpoint.
 The patients’ ability to produce insulin will be measured before treatment, and compared with the corresponding ability treatment.
 The change over time will be measured on individual basis.
 The hope is that the patients treated with ProTrans™ can retain their insulin-producing ability (measured as C-peptide) better than patients in the control group, who are expected to show lower concentrations of C-peptide over time.
 The initial clinical study has limited opportunity to show efficacy, and the company hopes to extend the study following proven safety, and to include further patients.
 If the Swedish Medical Products Agency and the principal investigator allow, data from the initial study can be reused in a Phase II study and hopefully bring some statistical significance to the results.

 The board of directors deems the market for stem cell treatment of autoimmune diabetes to be extensive.
 At present there are some 20-40 million people with autoimmune Type 1 diabetes, and around 80,000 are diagnosed every year, many of them children.
 There is also an equally common, though slower, advancing form of autoimmune diabetes among adults, known as Latent Autoimmune Diabetes in the Adult (LADA).
 Autoimmune diabetes is increasingly being diagnosed using blood tests, where the occurrence of at least two antibodies against the insulin-producing beta cells indicates the existence of the autoimmune illness.
 In autoimmune diabetes, the insulin-producing beta cells are attacked by the body’s immune system until the patient can no longer produce enough of its own insulin to keep the blood sugar concentration within normal limits.
 NextCell’s aim is to treat the diabetic with ProTrans™ in the form of transplanted stem cells, which suppresses the body’s autoimmune reaction to the beta cells, thereby potentially leading to a normal level of blood sugar concentration.
 The board estimates that the market potential for a drug like ProTrans™ for treating autoimmune diabetes is several billion dollars a year.
 NextCell today is unaware of any drug that cures the patient of the disease.